oneops/oneops.github.io/documentation/admin/references/inductor.md

 The inductor logs are shipped using logstash forwarder to backe end elastic search cluster.

-The UI uses the daq api (Spring based) PerfAndLogController to get data.
+The UI uses the daq api (Spring based) PerfController to get data.

 # All Components